turingschool/backend-curriculum-site/module1/lessons/working_with_git.markdown

 Run `git status` and `git log` to get an idea of whats going on.

 Now it's your turn.
 Create and add a placeholder for our `Node` class also.
 Create, add and commit `lib/node.rb`.
-Your `lib` folder should live in `git_intro`, at the "root" of the project, not inside the `test` folder (our current folder).
+Your `lib` folder should live in `intro_git`, at the "root" of the project, not inside the `test` folder (our current folder).

 #### Merge feature work to master branch (`git merge`)